-Legal services for the Company associated with the collection of delinquent assessments from property owners are performed by a firm (Business Law Group) owned solely by the spouse of a member of the Company.
+Legal services for the Company associated with the collection of delinquent assessments from property owners are performed by a firm (Business Law Group) owned solely by Bruce M. Rodgers, the spouse of the sole owner of CGR63, LLC and Chief Executive Officer or LM Funding America, Inc. (see Note 12).
 The related party law firm performs collection work on a deferred billing basis wherein the law firm receives payment for services rendered upon collection from the property owners or at amounts ultimately subject to negotiations with the Company.
 Amounts collected from property owners and paid to this law firm for 2014 and 2013 were approximately \$2,296,000 and \$2,170,000, respectively.
 There were no legal fees charged to the Company by this law firm in excess of amounts collected from property owners during for 2014 and 2013.
 As of December 31, 2014 and 2013, receivables from property owners for charges ultimately payable to this firm approximate \$6,605,000 and \$7,506,000, respectively.